Sudden spreading of infections in an epidemic model with a finite seed fraction: Monte Carlo simulations

+A giant R cluster that occupies a finite fraction of the network emerges at $\lc \approx 0.432$, but its fraction remains very small (at most $10^{-2}$) as long as $\lambda<\ld$.
+To confirm the emergence of a giant cluster at $\lc$, we plot the mean number, $N_s$, of R clusters with size $s$ around $\lambda_c$ (Figs.~\ref{fig-clusterDistribution}(a)--(c)).
+We find that $N_s$ follows a typical behavior of an ordinary percolation transition; $N_s$ decays exponentially with $s$ for $\lambda<\lc$ (Fig.~\ref{fig-clusterDistribution} (a)), obeys a power-law at $\lambda=\lc$ (Fig.~\ref{fig-clusterDistribution} (b)), and becomes a bimodal distribution for $\lambda>\lc$ (Fig.~\ref{fig-clusterDistribution} (c)), respectively.
+The corresponding cumulative distributions, defined as $n_{\ge s} = \sum_{s' \ge s}N_{s'}/N$, are plotted in Figs.~\ref{fig-clusterDistribution} (d)--(f).
+As shown in Fig.~\ref{fig-clusterDistribution} (d) and Fig.~\ref{fig-clusterDistribution} (e), the exponential and power-law decays are retained irrespective of $N$.
+And as shown in Fig.~\ref{fig-clusterDistribution} (f), $N_s$ becomes bimodal more clearly in larger networks for $\lambda>\lc$, confirming the emergence of a giant cluster at $\lc$.

-The discontinuous jump of the order parameter at $\ld$ is due to the additional state W. As shown in Fig.~\ref{fig-S1}~(a), the fraction of W nodes $\ww$ shows characteristic behavior around $\ld$: $\ww$ increases with $\lambda$ below $\ld$, jumps to a peak value at $\ld$, and then decreases above $\ld$.
+At $\lambda_d \approx 0.52$, the order parameter jumps from $\rmax \approx 10^{-2}$ to $\rmax \approx 0.7$.
+This transition is characteristic to the SWIR model and is due to the additional state W, as has been reported in previous studies \cite{lee2016universal}.
+As shown in Fig.~\ref{fig-S1}~(a), the fraction of W nodes $\ww$ shows characteristic behavior around $\ld$: $\ww$ increases with $\lambda$ below $\ld$, jumps to a peak value at $\ld$, and then decreases above $\ld$.
 A large number of W nodes are necessary for the strong activation of the ${\rm W}+{\rm I} \to {\rm I}+{\rm I}$ process to occur just before the explosive growth of R clusters, as has previously been mentioned for the case of single seed \cite{lee2016universal}.
+This also holds for the present case.
 In the case of a finite seed fraction, such abundant W nodes are supplied more efficiently because a number of W nodes peripheral to the finite R clusters are created by abundant seeds.
-Although the system already has a macroscopic order for $\lc<\lambda$ (the largest R cluster size $\Rmax$ becomes $O(N)$), the system exhibits a characteristic behavior; this behavior is that the largest R cluster remains very small for $\lc<\lambda<\ld$ and before growing explosively at $\ld$.
-The sample-to-sample fluctuation of the largest R cluster size, $(\langle R_{\rm max}^2 \rangle-\Rmax^2)/\Rmax$, shows a higher peak at $\ld$ than at $\lc$, although both peaks grow with $N$ and eventually diverge when $N \gg 1$ (Fig.~\ref{fig-S1}~(b)).